 The Whole Story with Anderson Cooper

 Anderson Cooper hosts a deeply reported series that goes behind the headlines and into the heart of the most important stories of our time.

-The Whole Story with Anderson Cooper is a series that is currently running and has 2 seasons (39 episodes).
-The series first aired on April 16, 2023.
+The Whole Story with Anderson Cooper is a series that ran for 2 seasons (57 episodes) between April 16, 2023 and on

+The Whole Story with Anderson Cooper